What Happens When You Stop Drinking Alcohol: An Honest Look

 Diabetic Concerns

-Diabetes UK explicitly advises against low-alcohol beers, noting they're 'similar to drinking ordinary sugary drinks and are not recommended for people with diabetes'.
+Diabetes UK advises caution with certain low-alcohol beers, noting they can be "similar to drinking ordinary sugary drinks and are not recommended for people with diabetes".
+The guidance specifically names older-style low-alcohol lagers; modern AF options vary considerably in their sugar content.

 The logic: removing alcohol eliminates one risk (alcohol interferes with glucose regulation), but the remaining carbohydrates and sugars can spike blood glucose.